Dr Lucy Selman

 Research interests

-I am an Associate Professor in the School of Population Health Sciences.
-I am currently conducting an NIHR Career Development Fellowship leading the OSCAR study (Optimising Staff-patient Communication in Advanced Renal disease).
-I am also Co-Principal Investigator on an ESRC-funded national study on bereavement during the COVID-19 pandemic (in collaboration with Dr Emily Harrop at Cardiff University), and the founding director of Good Grief Festival.
-I co-lead the University of Bristol Palliative and End of Life Care Research Group.
+I am a Professor in the School of Population Health Sciences and co-lead the University of Bristol Palliative and End of Life Care Research Group.
+I am currently completing an NIHR Career Development Fellowship leading the OSCAR study (Optimising Staff-patient Communication in Advanced Renal disease).
+I am co-PI on the Coastal Community and Creative Health study (£2.44M, AHRC 2024-27) and work package lead for the Equitable Bereavement Care study.
+I am also the founding director of Good Grief Festival.

 Development and evaluation of complex interventions